 The best format for importing records from Citavi into Zotero is Citavi XML.
-This format will import the item bibliographic metadata, as well as quotations, tasks, attachments, etc. Zotero can import files exported from Citavi 5 and Citavi 6.
+This format will import the item bibliographic metadata, as well as quotations, tasks, attachments, etc. Beginning in Zotero 6, Zotero will also import PDF annotations.
+Zotero can import files exported from Citavi 5 and Citavi 6.

 - The backup is saved in a file with the file ending with